Rules and Regulations

 - For safety reasons, residents are advised not to return late at night.

 - Personal Belongings

 - To take all reasonable steps to safeguard your personal belongings.
-Residents should not keep valuables in the Dormitory.
+Residents should not keep valuables in the Residential Hall.

 - To keep windows and doors locked when leaving the room for the prevention of crime.
 For any suspected act of theft, please inform the staff.

 - The College assumes no responsibilities for any loss of or damage to any personal property or whatsoever beyond the control of the College.

 - Restricted Articles